Student Conduct Policies and Procedures

-Contact Restrictions are directives to students by the Associate Dean of Students, Dean of Students, Director of Public Safety, or designees that restrict the contact and/or communication between or among designated parties.
+Contact Restrictions are directives to students by the Senior Associate Dean of Student Life, Vice President for Student Affairs, Dean of Students, Director of Public Safety, or designees that restrict the contact and/or communication between or among designated parties.
 Contact Restrictions may be the result of a student conduct process, remedies-based resolution, or put in place temporarily.
-For emergency situations involving personal safety, the Director of Public Safety, or their designee, may issue a temporary Contact Restriction which will be confirmed, modified, or rescinded by the Associate Dean of Students or designee typically within 72 hours of its issuance.
+For emergency situations involving personal safety, the Director of Public Safety, or their designee, may issue a temporary Contact Restriction which will be confirmed, modified, or rescinded by the Senior Associate Dean of Student Life or designee within 72 hours of its issuance in most cases.